Elevation: 10,340 ft

 This peak is not in the book.

-This Beaverhead Range peak is located on the Continental Divide, roughly 2.0 miles north of Mount Carpenter.
-The name Gilcrest Peak was suggested by Rick Baugher to commemorate Murray Havens Gilcres who during the summers of 1905 and 1906 was transitman with the Carpenter Stateline Survey and no doubt crossed this summit during the survey.
+Gilcrest Peak is located on the Continental Divide, roughly two miles north of Mount Carpenter.
+The name Gilcrest Peak was suggested by Rick Baugher to commemorate Murray Havens Gilcrest who, during the Summers of 1905 and 1906, was a transit man with the Carpenter Stateline Survey and, no doubt, crossed this summit during the survey.
 Use the link below to read Rick’s history of Mr. Gilcrest.
+USGS Morrison Lake

 South Ridge Route, Class 2 by Livingston Douglas

-From Pass 9695, scramble southwest up to the 9,950’ level.
-Contour southwest at 9,950’ until reaching the northwest ridge of Mount Carpenter.
-Follow the northwest ridge down to the Clear Creek Peak/Mount Carpenter saddle at 9,700’.
-Thankfully, you’ll find elk trails to help you quickly get from Pass 9695 to the 9,700’ saddle.
+From Pass 9695, scramble southwest up to the 9,950-foot level.
+Contour southwest at 9,950 feet until reaching the northwest ridge of Mount Carpenter.
+Follow the northwest ridge down to the Clear Creek Peak/Mount Carpenter saddle at 9,700 feet.
+Thankfully, you’ll find elk trails to help you quickly get from Pass 9695 to the 9,700-foot saddle.
 You should be able to do this traverse in under 30 minutes.
-The remaining route from the 9,700’ saddle back to the Clear Creek Road parking area is detailed under the Northwest Ridge Route for Mount Carpenter and the South Ridge Route for Clear Creek Peak.
+The remaining route from the 9,700-foot saddle back to the Clear Creek Road parking area is detailed under the Northwest Ridge Route for Mount Carpenter and the South Ridge Route for Clear Creek Peak.